ncssar/buckshot/README.md

 # buckshot
 SAR coordinate buckshot - show lat/lon coordinate possibilities in all three coordinate systems

-The coordinate possibilities can be sent to a GPX file, and can be sent to any accessable saved SARSoft map.
+The coordinate possibilities can be sent to a GPX file, and can be sent to any accessable saved SARTopo Offline or sartopo.com map.

 See the latest installation instructions [here](INSTALL.md).